SwimmingHoles.info logo

 TYPE River

 DESCRIPTION Several swimming places in the Edisto River near the I-95/I-26 interchange.
+There are alligators in this river - see Alligator safety cautions.
 See DIRECTIONS below for details.
 This is also a popular, pretty and easy canoeing section of the Edisto River, from Colleton S.P. downstream to Givhans Ferry S.P..

 SANCTION Unofficial